Skip to product information

 Printed on Hahnemühle Photo Rag 308gsm fine art paper.
 This acid- and lignin-free classic meets the most exacting requirements for age resistance and is specially designed for FineArt applications.
 Whether it is used for FineArt photography or art reproductions, the ideal combination of structure, print quality and weight makes Photo Rag® one of the most versatile FineArt papers.

 All works are sold unframed.
-Watermarks do not appear on actual prints.

 All images ©Frank Herrmann